bfbarry/CollabFinder/README.md

 ```shell
 $ export FLASK_DEBUG=1 # this can also be in your .bash_rc or .bash_profile to automatically set this at start up
 ```
-You MIGHT have to run this for set up:
+Run this for set up:
 ```
 $ export FLASK_APP=collabsource.py
 ```
-To start server:
+To start server (make sure venv is active):
 ```shell
 $ flask run
 ```